 The roles of the Cayman Islands and its registered office function are almost identical to the roles of Delaware and Delaware-based registered agents in the United States.
-According to Division of Corporations of the State of Delaware: "The State of Delaware is a leading domicile for U.S. and international corporations.
+According to the Division of Corporations of the State of Delaware: "The State of Delaware is a leading domicile for U.S. and international corporations.
 More than 850,000 business entities have made Delaware their legal home.
 More than 50% of all publicly-traded companies in the United States including 63% of the Fortune 500 have chosen Delaware as their legal home."
-More than 200,000 entities alone have an address at 1209 Orange Street, Wilmington, Delaware – almost 10 times the number of registered entities at Ugland House in the Caymans.
+More than 200,000 entities alone have an address at 1209 Orange Street, Wilmington, Delaware – over 10 times the number of registered entities at Ugland House in the Caymans.

 Isn't tax evasion the reason for forming companies and conducting business transactions in the Cayman Islands?
 Don't investors in Cayman Islands entities seek to free themselves from any form of tax?

 Tax neutrality, not tax evasion or avoidance.